Artistic | Cultural Heritage. Goverment of Catalonia.

 This may also have been a space for solar worship: in addition to the hunting scenes, we can see depictions of honey harvesting and sunsets.

-in order to facilitate the interpretation of all these paintings, the Rock Art Interpretation Centre of the Mountains of Prades was created in Montblanc.
+In order to facilitate the interpretation of all these paintings, the Rock Art Interpretation Centre of the Mountains of Prades was created in Montblanc.
 It presents a significant sample of these prehistoric images as well as an exhibit with full-sized reconstructions of the rock shelters where they are found.

 T